ipv6tech/cloud-networking-101/README.md

 ### Free Tier Services

-As you build out your Free Tier accounts keep in mind that the terraform code for the Cloud Service Provider (lab) environments and the GitHub Codespaces are preconfigured to run in the US-East regions.
+As you build out your Free Tier accounts keep in mind that the infrastructure code for the Cloud Service Provider (lab) environments and the GitHub Codespaces are preconfigured to run in the US-East regions.
 If you are able to use those regions for this workshop it should simplify things.

 > - [AWS Free Tier](https://aws.amazon.com/free)
 > - [Azure Free Services](https://azure.microsoft.com/en-us/pricing/free-services)